OSGA-OPAR/quant-genetics-webinars/2020-05-08/qa.md

 >  From Megan Hagenauer : Wouldn’t genetic sex be a mediator instead of a co-variate?

+I would agree with you that there is some ambiguity regarding how sex should be treated.

 > From Milad Mortazavi : How would you adjust for sex in the permutation test?